How to Tell if You Need a Real Property Report (RPR) Before Selling Your Home in Alberta

 An RPR is a legal document prepared by an Alberta Land Surveyor.
 It shows:

-- The legal boundaries of your property
+• The legal boundaries of your property as marked by the original pins.

-- Easements, rights-of-way, and encroachments
+• Easements, rights-of-way, and encroachments.

 This document ensures that what’s built on your land matches what’s allowed within municipal bylaws.
-Without it, there’s no official record confirming your property improvements meet local rules — and that can create problems when you try to sell.
+Without it, there’s no official record confirming your property improvements meet local rules, and that can create problems when you try to sell.

 Do You Need an RPR to Sell?

-Yes — if you’re selling a home in Alberta, an updated RPR with a Municipal Compliance Stamp is typically required by the buyer, the buyer’s lawyer, or the lender.
+Yes, if you’re selling a home in Alberta, an updated RPR by an Alberta Land Surveyor with aMunicipal Compliance Stamp is typically required by the buyer, the buyer’s lawyer, or the lender.
 It proves that:

-- Your property meets setback rules
+• Your property meets setback rules in compliance with Calgary bylaws

-- Structures were built legally and as approved
+• Structures were built legally and approved

 Having an up-to-date RPR helps establish confidence in the transaction.
 If you can’t provide one, buyers might walk away or demand a reduction in price to cover their risk.
 Even if a buyer accepts title insurance as a substitute, most lawyers will still ask for an RPR to confirm what’s physically on the land.
+In the saturated Calgary real estate marketing in 2025, having an RPR prepared ahead of the sale will help accelerate the process and give buyers confidence.

 How to Know if Your RPR is Still Valid